 3.5 EcoBoost Reliability Through the Years

-This particular engine is very powerful for a V6 gasoline engine, especially when it comes to the turbo engine models.
+This particular engine is very powerful for a gas-powered V6, especially when it comes to the turbo models.
 The 3.5-liter has comparable power to a V8 engine for those particular types (which I talked about in my 2015 EcoBoost Mustang review – which had the 2.4L version of this motor), but even the original 3.5 non-turbo is a powerhouse compared to other similar engines.

-This particular engine was unveiled on the market in 2007.
-It was an effort to produce a better, more effective, and powerful engine and has, after a few modifications over the years) become known for being extremely reliable.
+This particular engine was unveiled in 2007.
+It was an effort to produce a better, more effective, and powerful engine and has (after a few modifications over the years) become known for being extremely reliable.
 With proper maintenance, it can deliver hundreds of thousands of miles without needing major repairs.
-However, one of the most common issues is the oil condition related to the stress inflicted by the turbo engine.

 Those who may not be familiar with previous years of the F-150 engine were not having consistent reliability and were plagued with many issues.
 Once the EcoBoost came into play, the overall reliability improved.
 However, there were still issues needing to be worked out, which would eventually happen over time, especially after the remodel in 2017.

 What Years Were the Most Unreliable?

 The 2011, 2013, and 2015-year models tended to be the most unreliable and have more problems.
 In the 2011 model, there were nine individual issues cited related to the engine.
 Some of those problems included stalling and loss of power.
 These issues required some update and modifications to calibration to rectify those problems.